History of Economic Growth in India

 India’s economic journey from an impoverished country to an emerging global economy is an inspiring example for many developing nations.
 In order to understand India’s economic voyage, it is essential to shed some light on India’s political and economic history.
 After 200 years of British rule, India became an independent sovereign nation in 1947.
 This newly born nation faced a number of issues including a shattered economy, a minimal rate of literacy and horrific poverty.
 It was a mission impossible for Indian leaders, but Sardar Patel, Nehru and others transformed India into a secular and democratic nation.

-To better understand India’s economic growth, its economic history should divided into two phases, the first 45 years after the independence and the last twenty years as a free market economy.
+Early economic growth.
+To better understand India’s economic growth, its economic history should be divided into two phases, the first 45 years after the independence and the last twenty years as a free market economy.
 During the first 45 years after independence, India’s economy was divided into two distinct segments, private and public.

 The private sector owned and operated small to medium size businesses and industries protected by the government and the government took care of everything else.
 The government was in charge of most of the consumer services including transportation such as airlines, railroads and local transportation, communication services such as postal, telephone and telegraph, radio and television broadcasting, and social services such as education and health care.